 Some airlines will offer particularly affordable tickets for your frequently used routes.
 For example, does your company have an office in Dublin and bookers regularly fly there from Heathrow?
 If you have common routes like this then you can remind your bookers of the most cost-effective airline.
 Your booker will have the freedom to choose their own airline, but this subtle nudge will help to remind them of your preferences.

 Account Manager Ellie explains, “it can be really helpful to remind your booker of your preferred airline to help you save money over time.
 Whilst you might only save £20 on one booking, if all of your employees do the same then you’ve made a huge saving!”

 2 – A reminder to book advance trains

-Everyone knows that booking trains in advance saves money.
-Reminding your staff to avoid booking anytime returns and book specific trains instead can really help you save money in the long run.
+Everyone knows that booking trains in advance is the most cost effective option.
+Reminding your staff to avoid booking anytime returns and book specific trains instead can help you save money.